Skylight

-A skylight (sometimes called a rooflight) is a light-permitting structure or window, usually made of transparent or translucent glass, that forms all or part of the roof space of a building for daylighting and ventilation purposes.
+A skylight (sometimes called a rooflight) is a light-permitting structure or window, usually made of glass or translucent plastic, that forms all or part of the roof space of a building for daylighting.

 History

 Open skylights were used in Ancient Roman architecture, such as the oculus of the Pantheon.
-Glazed 'closed' skylights have been in use since the Industrial Revolution, when advances in glass manufacturing made them practical.
-Since the mid-20th century, mass production of skylights has brought them to many more uses and contexts.
-Energy conservation has brought new motivation for installing skylights, design innovations (including options in light transmission), and skylight efficiency ratings.
+Glazed "closed" skylights have been in use since the Industrial Revolution, when advances in glass manufacturing made them practical.
+Since the mid-20th century, advancements in durable translucent plastic material such as ETFE have brought them to many more uses and contexts.
+Energy conservation has brought new motivation for design innovations and efficiency ratings.

 Description

 Skylighting types include roof windows, unit skylights, tubular daylighting devices (TDDs), sloped glazing, and custom skylights.
 Uses include: